Our application process

-In most cases, after the meeting and adoption contract is complete, we take the dog in for a final exam, to update any vaccinations, insert microchip, have an exit fecal exam or deworming done, and if not already completed, spay or neuter.
-Within 3 days (in most cases) your pet will be delivered to your home for your yard check, if required.
-If you have current pets, or recently lost your pet, photos or video can be sent in place of an in-person visit.
+In most cases, before the meeting, we take the dog in for a final exam, to update any outdated vaccinations, insert microchip, have an exit fecal exam or deworming done, and if not already completed, spay or neuter.

-If your dog is ready to go home on the day of your meeting, and we have pre-approved your yard, you may leave with your new pet--we do ask that you go directly to our vet for your free exam, where you can address any concerns or answer any questions before beginning your journey with your new baby.
+If your dog is ready to go home on the day of your meeting, and we have approved your yard, you may leave with your new pet.

 We strive for the transition from foster to forever to be as seamless as possible, but there is always a transitionary period during which the dog will learn about their new home and depending on the dog, it may be stressful or scary.
 Giving your new loved one time to adjust is necessary, and we are always here to support you during this time.
 We have a few tricks up our sleeve, so if you run into problems, give us a call or send a text and we will help you through it.